Sergiu Plătică

-Sergiu Plătică (born 5 June 1991) is a Moldovan footballer who plays as a forward and defender for Moldovan Liga club Petrocub Hîncești and the Moldova national team.
+Sergiu Plătică (born 5 June 1991) is a Moldovan footballer who plays as a forward and defender for Moldovan Liga club Milsami Orhei and the Moldova national team.

 Club career

 On 19 June 2017 he was loaned by his club Speranța Nisporeni to Milsami Orhei for the duration of Milsami's European campaign.
 On 29 June, he scored a goal in the Europa League qualifying game against CS Fola Esch.
 After the return leg on 6 July 2017, Milsami were eliminated by Fola, and he returned to Speranta before playing any national league games for Milsami and just two and a half weeks at the club.

 He returned to Milsami Orhei on a permanent basis in January 2018.

 International

 He made his Moldova national football team debut on 17 January 2017 in a game against Qatar.
 That game was not an official FIFA-approved international game.
 He made his official national team debut on 6 October 2017 in a World Cup qualifier against Ireland.